Movie Review: STAGE FRIGHT (1987)

 To be clear, this isn’t a movie teeming with compelling characters.
 Nor is it apparently a movie with a plot capable of sustaining a 90-minute runtime, as we’ll get to.
 Somehow it remained largely watchable, however, in part because the premise is intriguing enough, and because of our irredeemable asshole, Peter.

 Peter is the director of a play.
 He is arrogant and overly demanding, especially for a guy who will later admit that he hasn’t had much success in the industry.
-His greed and callousness is partial cause for most of the movie’s carnage (although, to be fair to him, most of the movie’s carnage is the fault of the homicidal slasher killer stalking our victims, as you might expect).
+His greed and callousness is partially responsible for most of the movie’s carnage (although, to be fair to him, most of the movie’s carnage is the fault of the homicidal slasher killer stalking our victims, as you might expect).
 He is specifically written to be hated from basically the very first time he opens his mouth.

 Stage Fright (original title Deliria) is a fairly direct slasher movie with some noteworthy accouterments.
 The killer wears an owl’s-head-mask/helmet stolen from one of the actors in the play.
 Said actors are trapped with the killer in a locked theater where the keys have been hidden (courtesy of the aforementioned Peter).
 The kills aren’t particularly shocking or gruesome enough to impress most gorehounds, I’d wager, but the opening kill still deserves points for some improbably accuracy.
 The film also sports a pretty great soundtrack that alternates between sounding like it belongs in an 80’s action thriller, and sounding like it would fit better in a Ben-Hur remake.

 What the film lacks is enough story to actually carry it to the length it desires.
 Most of the killing is wrapped with a third of the movie left to go.
-The movie burns through two false-finishes to get to an ending with a senseless setup that demands the police to a) not account for the number of bodies that should be present post-massacre, b) not put out any kind of notice that the killer is still at large, and c) leave the scene of this massacre open for the building’s regular custodian to be able to let someone inside the very next day.
+The movie burns through two false-finishes to get to an ending with a senseless setup that demands the police a) not account for the number of bodies that should be present post-massacre, b) not put out any kind of notice that the killer is still at large, and c) leave the scene of this massacre open for the building’s regular custodian to be able to let someone inside the very next day.
 Even by slasher movie standards these cops are unaccountably incompetent.

 The last half-hour or so of the film features the Final Girl, Alicia, trying to evade, outwit, and finally combat the killer.
 Unfortunately Alicia is about as unremarkable as a Final Girl can get.
 She’s not particularly grating or undeserving.
 She’s not notably brave or feisty or crafty either.
 She’s not anything.
 She’s a glass of barely-below-room-temperature water.
 The best thing you can say about her is that she’s not the worst thing.